stuttgart-things/create-os-user/README.md

 stuttgart-things/create-os-user
 ===============================

-Role to manage users on a system/os.
+Role to manage users on a linux-os.

 Requirements
 ------------